 The test of eligibility of a given activity will be whether it contributes to a State or Community's capability to reduce losses to disasters.
-There are four types of HMGP grants: (1) Updating or enhancing sections of the current FEMA-approved mitigation plan; (2) Integrating information from mitigation plans, specifically risk assessment or mitigation strategies; (3) Building capability through delivery of technical assistance and training; and (4) Evaluating adoption and/or implementation of ordinances that reduce risk and/or increase resilience.
-HMGP requirements change frequently as described in the FY15 Hazard Mitigation Assistance Guidance (as amended by FEMA) ("HMA").
+There are four types of HMGP grants: (I) Updating or enhancing sections of the current FEMA-approved mitigation plan; (2) Integrating information from mitigation plans, specifically risk assessment or mitigation strategies; (3) Building capability through delivery of technical assistance and training; and (4) Evaluating adoption and/or implementation of ordinances that reduce risk and/or increase resilience.
+HMGP requirements change frequently as described in the rY24 llazard Mitigation Assistance Guidance (as l'Imended by FEMA) ("1-IMA").